Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

-According to the general definition, the propagation of chaos means that for any fixed $k$, $f^N_k(t)$ will converge weakly to $[f(t)]^{\otimes k}$ as $N\rightarrow \infty$.
-In fact it is sufficient that the convergence holds for $k = 2$.
-It is also equivalent to say that the empirical measures $\mu_N^\zz(t)$ converge in law towards the constant variable $f(t)$.
-If one of that equivalent properties is true, we say that the sequence $f^N(t)$ is $f(t)-$-chaotic.
-Shortly, this is possible because the marginals can be recovered from the expectations of moments of the empirical measure
+It is also equivalent to asking that the empirical measures $\mu_N^\zz(t)$ converge in law towards the {deterministic} variable $f(t)$.
+This equivalence holds because the marginals can be recovered from the expectations of moments of the empirical measure